PutnamBench: A Multilingual Competition-Mathematics Benchmark for Formal Theorem-Proving

 We present PutnamBench, a new multilingual benchmark for evaluating the ability of neural theorem-provers to solve competition mathematics problems.

-PutnamBench consists of 1697 hand-constructed formalizations of problems sourced from the William Lowell Putnam Mathematical Competition, the premier undergraduate-level mathematics competition in North America.
-All the theorems, of which there are 640, have formalizations in Lean 4 and Isabelle; a substantial subset also has Coq formalizations.
+PutnamBench consists of 1696 hand-constructed formalizations of problems sourced from the William Lowell Putnam Mathematical Competition, the premier undergraduate-level mathematics competition in North America.
+There are 644 problems formalized in Lean 4, 640 formalized in Isabelle, and 412 formalized in Coq.

 Proving the theorems requires significant problem-solving ability and proficiency in a broad range of topics taught in undergraduate mathematics courses.
 We use PutnamBench to evaluate several established neural and symbolic theorem-provers.
 These approaches can only solve a handful of the PutnamBench problems, establishing the benchmark as a difficult open challenge for research on neural theorem-proving.